CZECH ALASKA_PART 1.

 I stood there like I was scalded, but thanks to the adrenaline I warmed up quite a bit.
 I wasn't expecting any invitation to come in or any service.
 I know very well that I went there willingly and voluntarily to the extreme conditions.
 But we're in the mountains and the basic principles of humanity, camaraderie and helping should work in these exposed places.
 For me, in this situation, just the sentence 'Are you okay?
 Do you need anything?' and I would reply that everything is fine, I don't want anything and that I thank you for the asylum.

 But it doesn't work on Vrbatovka and although I don't know the conditions there, I know one thing for sure, this man doesn't belong on the mountains.
-In the early morning twilight I set off on a long descent to Špindl.
+In the morning twilight I set off for a long descent to Špindl.
 By that time the guys in front were already somewhere on the ridges again.
 In Špindl they were taken care of as their own by Aunt Vera, who had the first checkpoint under her thumb.
 Hosta, Kopis and Bat also set off towards the white hell.
 The weather stubbornly persisted, but at least they had light.
 Still, it was a very intense experience for them, which tested their abilities.
 And from the already open Vrbatovka they had the same opinion about Trautenberk.

 To Aunt Vera's checkpoint Snowtubingpark I didn't get there till 8:00 in the morning.
 The refreshments, the warmth and the kind words were encouraging.
 However, it is not advisable to waste daylight unnecessarily, so I soon set off again for the ridges.
 Fortunately, I hadn't planned a route to their full summits, but even so, the strong winds and snow showers didn't make the journey any easier.
 Moreover, from Špindlerův Mlýn to Černá Hora it is almost always uphill.